 All of these dogs require a little help to pull heat close to the body to keep them warm and avoid illness.

 Where sweaters are a good way to keep dogs warm indoors or outdoors in the warmer winter weather, jackets are better for those really cold days.
 Jackets have a higher level of insulation and some (rarely) are waterproof.
 Whether it’s raining or snowing, your pet's jacket should ideally keep the dog dry.
 For warmer rainy days, use a dog raincoat instead.

-Some jackets and vests are sold with hoods or other “attachments”, but the most practical is a simple dog jacket that cover the animal's body but allows freedom to potty as well.
+Some jackets and vests are sold with hoods or other “attachments”, but the most practical is a simple dog jacket that covers the animal's body but allows freedom to potty as well.
 One of our favorite lines of outerwear is from Gooby and Ruffwear.

 3. Dog Boots

 There are a lot of variations of dog boots available, but some are specifically for winter.
 When shopping for winter dog boots, look for “grippable” rubber soles for extra traction (like Ruffwear's “Grip Trex”) and some interior insulation for freezing weather.
 It is also helpful to have a waterproof exterior to keep the dog's feet dry.